department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/focus-management.md

 ### Focus should not be lost or reset to the top of the page, except when the page is reloaded

-- If focus is reset, keyboard users will have to start from the beginning of the page again.
+- If focus is reset, keyboard users will have to start again from the beginning of the page.
 Screen reader users could also become disoriented and unsure if they are on a different page or if the current page reloaded.
-- Example: If focus gets lost is after closing a dialog.
+- Example: If focus gets lost after closing a dialog.
 The focus should be set to the original element that triggered it.

 ### When setting focus, the target element must contain text that can be programmatically determined